xieguigang/sciBASIC/README.md

 |Microsoft.VisualBasic.MIME                 |MIME type text document parser                                                    |
 |Microsoft.VisualBasic.Scripting            |String expression related API for CLI programming and scripting programming       |

 sciBASIC runtime can be split as two part: Part1 is the general application runtime, like scripting helper, commandline system, and text document parser; Another part of the runtime is the data science runtime, like math function, cluster function, or charting runtime for data visualization.
-All of the data science related namespace in sciBASIC are mark as **asterisk**.
+All of the data science related namespace in sciBASIC are marked with **asterisk**.

 ## FAQs